When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Results

-This confirms that standard evaluation protocols-even with held-out test sets-fail to measure true generalization when training and test data share dataset provenance.

-\Cref{tab:lodo_vs_test} shows the per-dataset accuracy gap between \lodo{} and held-out test evaluation for the 6 datasets with official test splits.
-The gaps range from 1.2\% (safeguard) to 25.4\% (jayavibhav), demonstrating that some datasets are more susceptible to shortcut exploitation than others.
-Notably, four of these six datasets are mixed-class (jayavibhav 50\%, qualifire 40\%, safeguard 30\%, deepset 37\% malicious), yet still exhibit substantial gaps (1.2--25.4\%), confirming that shortcut exploitation is not solely an artifact of single-class datasets.
+\Cref{tab:lodo_vs_test} shows the per-dataset accuracy gap for the 6 datasets with official test splits.
+The gaps range from 1.2\% (safeguard) to 25.4\% (jayavibhav).
+Four of these six datasets are mixed-class (jayavibhav 50\%, qualifire 40\%, safeguard 30\%, deepset 37\% malicious), yet still exhibit substantial gaps.
+Restricting to the five mixed-class datasets and excluding BIPIA (which is 95.3\% malicious and acts as a near-single-class outlier), the weighted CV-\lodo{} gap is 12.5pp (\Cref{sec:appendix_mixed_class_only}) — confirming the gap is not driven by single-class artifacts.
+Conversely, the 8.4pp aggregate \emph{understates} the gap on the datasets that matter: it is pulled toward zero by near-saturated benign sources (e.g., dolly, openorca), where CV and \lodo{} both approach ceiling accuracy and contribute almost no gap to the average.